 The Great Ethiopian Run, run in Addis Ababa, is a 10k road race that has taken place at the end of every year since 2001.
-The race is the biggest in Africa; it drew 38,000 participants this year.
+The race is the biggest in Africa; it drew 38,000 participants in one year.

-What’s perhaps most interesting about the race, however, is not its size, but how it showcases Ethiopia’s culture of endurance running.
-Each year, the race’s winners have been Ethiopians who often go on to compete on a global level.
-The event also caters to up and comers: Within the Run, there’s a race for children under 5.
+However, perhaps the most interesting part about the race is not its size but how it showcases Ethiopia’s culture of endurance running.
+Each year, the race’s winners have been Ethiopians, who often go on to compete on a global level.
+The event also caters to up-and-comers: Within the Run, there’s a race for children under 5.